 To learn more about debts discharged in Chapter 7 bankruptcy, see Debt Management: The Bankruptcy Discharge.

 While you should do your best to include all debts in your bankruptcy, it's not uncommon for debtors to accidentally omit a creditor.
 If you do so in a no-asset Chapter 7 case, and the creditor doesn't suffer as a result (isn't "prejudiced by the omission"), most courts take a "no harm, no foul" approach and will still consider the debt discharged.

-The reasoning behind the "no harm, no foul" approach is that if the omission was an innocent mistake and the creditor would not have received anything in the bankruptcy even if it was listed, discharging the omitted debt doesn’t cause any harm or prejudice to that creditor.
-When determining whether an unlisted debt should be discharged, courts might consider factors such as:
+The reasoning behind the "no harm, no foul" approach is that if it was an innocent mistake and the creditor wouldn't have received anything anyway, discharging the omitted debt wouldn't change the outcome for that creditor.

-If the omitted creditor alleges that you fraudulently failed to list its debt or that the debt is otherwise nondischargeable (for example, if you initially obtained the debt through fraud), you will typically have to litigate the issue in bankruptcy court if you want the debt discharged.
+If the omitted creditor alleges that you fraudulently failed to list its debt or that the debt is otherwise nondischargeable (for example, if you initially obtained the debt through fraud), you will likely have to litigate the issue in bankruptcy court if you want the debt discharged.